icapeli/Restaurant_Sector_2022_LSTM/README.md

 ![image](https://user-images.githubusercontent.com/101752113/197633385-6cb32c4c-aff2-4d17-b32d-7ec4bb287eca.png)

 # CONCLUSION
-**The top performers were Cracker Barrel, Papa Johns, and Dominos  while the poorest performers were Darden, Chipotle, and Wingstop** Overall, the results were good but the high MAPEs for a few companies and the high MAPEs for the COVID predictions certainly leave room for improvement.
-Moreover, more exogenous variables like commodities prices, inflation rates, and volume numbers would also enhance the dataset.
+**The top performers were  Papa Johns, Dominos and McDonalds while the bottom 3 were Wingstop, Jack in the Box, and Starbucks.**  Overall, the results were good but the high MAPEs for a few companies and the high MAPEs for the COVID predictions certainly leave room for improvement.
+Moreover, more exogenous variables like commodities prices, and inflation rates would also enhance the dataset.
 Include each of those would involve making assumptions about effects just like I did for COVID death numbers.
 Also, other models like a VARMAX model or a hybrid model may also prove fruitful.

 # REPOSITORY STRUCTURE
 ```bash